geoffroypeeters/deeplearning-101-audiomir_notebook/README.md

 # Deep Learning 101 for Audio-based Music Information Retrieval

-This project contains the code and the notebook for the ISMIR-2024 tutorial "Deep Learning 101 for Audio-based Music Information Retrieval".
+This repository contains the code and the notebooks for the ISMIR-2024 tutorial "Deep Learning 101 for Audio-based Music Information Retrieval".

 It illutstrates the use of Deep Learning components through 3 common MIR tasks
 - Multi-Pitch-Estimation